 4. DIY Solid Pine Countertop With Undermount Sink

 When I got to the countertop in my hallway bathroom remodel, I decided to use the same process I used on the cedar 2×4 living room countertop in the condo, but this time I used pine 2″ x 3″ lumber instead of cedar lumber.
 You can find the process in these posts…

 I really love this countertop, and even more so now that I finally learned how to finish pine so that the grain is minimized and doesn’t turn yellow and orange.
 I shared that process here…

 This countertop has held up incredibly well in our bathroom, and it’s the main bathroom in our house.
 But would it make good kitchen countertops?
 I’m on the fence with that one.
-Pine is an incredibly soft wood, so as long as you’re prepared to endure scratches and dents, then it might work for you.
+Pine is an incredibly soft wood, so as long as you seal it really well with several coats of clear poly, and you’re prepared to endure scratches and dents, then it might work for you.

 Pine would simply never be my choice for a kitchen countertop, but that’s not because it’s a soft wood.
 It’s because of the color.
 New pine, in my opinion, just isn’t a pretty wood.
-And unless you take several steps to finish it, it also doesn’t take stain well.
+And unless you take several steps to finish it to remove the orange color and the harsh grain, it also doesn’t take stain well.
 So in order to get it looking really pretty, it requires a rather lengthy staining and finishing process.

-Of all of the wood countertops that I’ve made, the pantry countertop that I made out of red oak hardwood flooring is my favorite.
+Of all of the wood countertops that I’ve made, the countertop that I made for our walk-in pantry, which I made out of unfinished red oak hardwood flooring, is my favorite.
 You can find the process here…